reactive-firewall/multicast/docs/Testing.md

 During the development cycle new features will also need testing, (this is mentioned in detail by the [Contributing Guidelines](https://github.com/reactive-firewall/multicast/tree/HEAD/.github/CONTRIBUTING.md).
-This is where the other-wise undocumented Selective Test Runner [`run_selective.py`](https://github.com/reactive-firewall/multicast/tree/HEAD/tests/run_selective.py), comes into play.
+This is where the otherwise undocumented Selective Test Runner [`run_selective.py`](https://github.com/reactive-firewall/multicast/tree/HEAD/tests/run_selective.py), comes into play.
 While the test runner is used by much of the project automation to run all kinds of tests, it is the most powerful when used to skip tests to save time iteratively developing a new feature.